The $H \underline{\mathbb{F}}_2$-homology of $C_2$-equivariant Eilenberg-MacLane spaces: Introduction

 While direct extension of Serre's original argument does not allow for the computation of the cohomology of signed deloopings, it has been successfully applied to study trivial representation deloopings of $K_\sigma,$ whose cohomology is known \cite{HuKriz2001}.
 This approach is described in Ugur Yigit's thesis \cite{yigit2019}, where it is noted that the $RO(C_2)$-graded cohomology of all $C_2$-equivariant Eilenberg-MacLane spaces $K_{\sigma + *}$ can be computed using this method.
 Throughout, we use $*$ to denote integer grading and reserve $\star$ to denote grading by finite dimensional real representations.

 A major reason to study Ravenel-Wilson Hopf ring techniques in $C_2$-equivariant homotopy theory is that they provide a way to study $\sigma$-deloopings.
-In particular, these techniques, which investigate multiplicative structures coming from $H$-space maps on spaces having a graded multiplication, lend additional structure that can be exploited to complete computations.
+These techniques, which investigate multiplicative structures coming from $H$-space maps on spaces having a graded multiplication, lend additional structure that can be exploited to complete computations.

-An important tool in classical applications of Ravenel-Wilson Hopf ring techniques is the classical bar construction $B.$ This construction is significant because $B$ is a trivial representation delooping functor with $B K_V \simeq K_{V + 1}$.
+An important tool in classical applications of Ravenel-Wilson Hopf ring techniques is the bar construction $B.$ This construction plays a significant role in computation because $B$ is a trivial representation delooping functor with $B K_V \simeq K_{V + 1}$.
 In the $C_2$-equivariant world, there is a twisted bar construction $B^\sigma,$ which is a sign representation delooping functor with $B^\sigma K_V \simeq K_{V + \sigma}$ \cite{Liu2020}.
-We use these two constructions to explicitly model multiplicative structures on the spaces $K_V$ at the point set level, directly extending work by Ravenel and Wilson \cite{RavanelWilson1980}.
-We describe the ensuing multiplicative structures on the $C_2$-equivariant Eilenberg-MacLane spaces $K_V$ (Theorem \ref{thm:5.1}) as well as our approach to using this structure to investigate signed and trivial representation deloopings (Theorem \ref{Thm:signed}, Theorem \ref{Thm:sigmaPlusl}) in Section \ref{sec:multStrs}.
+We use these two constructions to explicitly model multiplicative structures on the spaces $K_V$ at the point set level (Theorem \ref{thm:5.1}), directly extending work by Ravenel and Wilson \cite{RavanelWilson1980}.
+We also describe our approach to using this structure to investigate signed and trivial representation deloopings in Section \ref{sec:multStrs}.

-Whereas Ravenel and Wilson use a collapsing integer-graded bar spectral sequence to inductively compute the homology of classical nonequivariant Eilenberg-MacLane spaces \cite{Wilson1982}, we deduce our equivariant computations from non-equivariant ones using a computational method introduced by Behrens-Wilson (Lemma 2.8 \cite{BehrensWilson2018}).
-In particular, we use a graded multiplication on the spaces $K_V,$ that is, Hopf ring structure coming from the $\Omega$-spectrum structure on $H \umF_2,$ to write down elements of the $RO(C_2)$-graded homology of signed Eilenberg-MacLane spaces $K_{* \sigma}$that are proposed as generators.
-We then use our point set level understanding of multiplicative structures on the spaces $K_{*\sigma}$ coming from Theorem \ref{thm:5.1} to verify that these proposed generators in fact form a free basis for the homology.
+Whereas Ravenel and Wilson use a collapsing integer-graded bar spectral sequence to inductively compute the homology of classical nonequivariant Eilenberg-MacLane spaces \cite{Wilson1982}, we deduce many of our equivariant computations from non-equivariant ones using a computational method introduced by Behrens-Wilson (\cite{BehrensWilson2018} Lemma 2.8).
+Starting with the $RO(C_2)$-graded homology of $K_\sigma$, we use the graded multiplication on the spaces $K_V$ coming from the genuine equivariant ring structure on $H \umF_2,$ to produce elements of the $RO(C_2)$-graded homology of $K_{* \sigma}.$ We then use the point set level understanding of multiplicative structures on the spaces $K_{*\sigma}$ developed in Theorem \ref{thm:5.1} to verify that these elements in fact form a free basis for the homology.